systematic-magic/aop/editorials.rst

    		:alt: Dates format
    		:scale: 60%

- 	- Check that Received date is older than Pubslished date (i.e. we cannot publish before we recieve).
+ 	- Check that Received date is older than Published date (i.e. we cannot publish before we receive).